 Birds tend to be sensitive to drafts and can easily develop health problems if kept in an area of the house that's not warm enough for them.
 They also tend to develop respiratory conditions very easily, as they are sensitive to chemicals in the home environment, such as smoke from cigarettes and from cooking with teflon pans, as well as many strong household cleaning products.
 Birds also require exposure to sunlight in order to make vitamin D in their bodies for bone health, and this leads to problems with their skeletal system.

 Stress and Anxiety

 Birds are very intelligent creatures, more so than many pet owners realize before bringing one home.
 They need a lot of interaction and enrichment to be happy.
 This means you need to spend daily time with them, provide them with lots of toys and activities and allow them time out of their cages regularly.
-Birds can become easily stressed and engage in behaviors like screaming and feather picking to compensate for their anxiety and boredom.
-This can hurt their chances of living a long time as stress can seriously compromise their immune systems.
+Birds can become easily stressed and engage in behaviors, such as screaming and feather picking, to compensate for their anxiety and boredom.
+This can hurt their chances of living a long time, as stress can seriously compromise their immune systems.